jonasbn/perl-app-yak/CONTRIBUTING.md

 ## Licensing and Copyright

 Please note that accepted contributions are included in the repository and hence under the same license as the repository contributed to.

+## Acknowledgement and Mentions

+Please note that all contributions are acknowledged and contributors are mentioned by available identification, if you as a contributor would prefer not to be mentioned explicitly please indicate this, PR mechanics cannot be ignored.

+If you prefer to be mentioned in a specific manner other than by GitHub handle or similar please indicate this and accommodation will be attempted, limited only be the means available,